stanfordio/ressenter/README.md

 # Ressenter
-CLI to archive content from Gab's "Dissenter" comment platform
+CLI to archive content from Gab's "Dissenter" comment platform.